madupont33/Files/README.md

 RCF3bis.m <=> same than RCF3 with matlab derivative functions tests, not used - 2017

 RCF3tres.m <=> same than RCF3 with matlab derivative functions tests, not used - 2017

+New files :

+userinput.m <=> User inputs experiment info on Matlab